quentinkhoo/anyas_hanami/README.md

 Your REAL objective is to find the vulnerability in this application, exploit it to retrieve a hidden flag, and then automate the process.

 ## 2. Prerequisites
-Before you begin, ensure your system is equipped with the following tools:
+Before you begin, ensure your system is equipped with `docker` and a Kubernetes cluster. `kind` or `minikube` is recommended.

-Docker: To build and manage the application container.

-A local Kubernetes cluster: We recommend `kind` or `minikube`.

-A scripting language of your choice (e.g., Python, Bash, Go) for the final task.

 ## 3. Your Objectives
 Your mission is divided into four distinct phases.
 Complete them in order.